jdafoe12/DNN-I/README.md

 ```
 where $n_i$ is the number of perceptrons (aka neurons, nodes, units) in layer $i$.
 The default number of layers is 4 (hence $L = 4$), and by default $n_1 = 32$, $n_2 = 32$, $n_3 = 32$.
 The output layer always has 10 perceptrons (hence $n_L = 10$), since MNIST is a classification task with 10 categories (digits 0-9).

 The weights and biases are initialized using He initialization.
 Between each layer, the non-linear activation function ReLU is applied to the output perceptrons.
 In the output layer (layer $L$), softmax is applied to convert logits into class probabilities for classification.
-The output is therefore a probability distribution over over the 10 MNIST categories.
+The output is therefore a probability distribution over the 10 MNIST categories.

 #### Training